0xblockchaincrypto/circom-101/README.md

 ## Creating ceremony file

-`npx snarkjs powersoftau new bn128 12 ceremony_0000.ptau -v``
+`npx snarkjs powersoftau new bn128 12 ceremony_0000.ptau -v`
- - powersoftau : name of ceremony
+ - `powersoftau` : name of ceremony
- - bn128 : name of eleptic curve for polynomial evaluation
+ - `bn128` : name of eleptic curve for polynomial evaluation
- - 12 : number of maximum constraint (ie: 2 ** 12)
+ - `12` : number of maximum constraint (ie: 2 ** 12)
- - ceremony_0000.ptau : name of ceremony file.
-It's conventional to name the file with 0000 and once - - people start ading randomness they increase the number.
+ - `ceremony_0000.ptau` : name of ceremony file.
+It's conventional to name the file with 0000 and once people start ading randomness they increase the number.
- - v : verbose
+ - `v` : verbose

 ## verifying ceremony file
-Once the next contributor receives the ceremony file, it a good thing to verify(check if it valid and not corrupted) the ceremony first then contribute to it.
+Once the next contributor receives the ceremony file, it a good thing to `verify`(check if it is valid and not corrupted) the ceremony first then contribute to it.

-`npx snarkjs powersoftau verify ceremony_0000.ptau` if it says `powersoftau OK` it's a valid file.
+`npx snarkjs powersoftau verify ceremony_0000.ptau`

+if it says `powersoftau OK` it's a valid file.
 here:
 - `powersoftau` is the name of the ceremony